 Skills are typically identified as either hard skills or soft skills.
 Hard skills are the tasks and measurable abilities a college graduate can do.
 For example, knowing how to write computer code or how to use designing or drafting software.
 Hard skills are behaviors that a college student learns how to do.
 They are often specific to the student’s major such as making a marketing presentation or properly cleaning and storing lab equipment.

 Soft skills, on the other hand, include the ways a person does things that makes them a good colleague.
 They are more dispositional in nature and are related to a person’s individual personality.
-Soft skills are interpersonal and include traits like problem-solving, taking initiative, creativity, and dependability.
+Soft skills are interpersonal and directly relate to how well you can work with and interact with others.
+They can include traits like problem-solving, taking initiative, creativity, and dependability.
 Both skill sets are important; soft skills and hard skills are interconnected.
 A college student may be a very talented computer programmer, they also need keen communication skills to collaborate, and work as an effective team member.
 It’s necessary for your college grad to effectively highlight both hard and soft skills when looking for a job.